collectd/collectd/README.md

 collectd and chkrootkit
 -----------------------

-  If you are using the `dns' plugin chkrootkit(1) will report collectd as a packet sniffer ("<iface>: PACKET SNIFFER(/usr/sbin/collectd[<pid>])").
+  If you are using the `dns` plugin chkrootkit(1) will report collectd as a packet sniffer ("<iface>: PACKET SNIFFER(/usr/sbin/collectd[<pid>])").
 The plugin captures all UDP packets on port 53 to analyze the DNS traffic.
 In this case, collectd is a legitimate sniffer and the report should be